-- 1. The provider shall have written policies and procedures to ensure that each resident and child has access to the most appropriate educational services consistent with the resident's and child's abilities and needs, taking into account his/her age and level of functioning. - 2.
-The provider shall ensure that educational records from the resident's or child's previous school are transferred to the resident's new educational placement timely. - 3.
+- 1. The provider shall have and adhere to written policies and procedures to ensure that each resident and child of a resident has access to the most appropriate educational services consistent with the resident's and child of a resident's abilities and needs, taking into account his/her age and level of functioning. - 2.
+The provider shall ensure that educational records from the resident's or child of a resident's previous school are transferred to the resident's new educational placement timely. - 3.
 A resident's service plan shall identify if the resident has any disabilities.
-Residents and children with disabilities shall be identified to the local education agency.
-If the resident or child is eligible for Individual with Disabilities Education Act (IDEA) services, the provider shall work with the legal guardian to ensure that he or she has a current educational evaluation, an appropriate Individualized Educational Plan (IEP), and surrogate parent to assist him or her in enforcing rights under the IDEA.
-If the resident or child is eligible for Section 504 accommodations, the provider shall work with the legal guardian. - 4.
-If a resident or child is suspected of having a disability that would qualify him or her for special education services, the provider shall work with the legal guardian to ensure that a request for a special education evaluation is made and that the local education agency responds appropriately.
+Residents and children of residents with disabilities shall be identified to the local education agency.
+If the resident or child of a resident is eligible for Individual with Disabilities Education Act (IDEA) services, the provider shall work with the legal guardian to ensure that he or she has a current educational evaluation, an appropriate Individualized Educational Plan (IEP), and surrogate parent to assist him or her in enforcing rights under the IDEA.
+If the resident or child of a resident is eligible for section 504 accommodations in the Rehabilitation Act of 1973, as amended, the provider shall work with the legal guardian.

-- 5. The provider shall work with the legal guardian and, where applicable, surrogate parent, to identify any deficiencies or problems with a resident's or child's IEP or individualized accommodations plan (IAP), and to ensure that the resident's or child's IEP or IAP is being implemented by the local education agency. - off-site, all residents and children of school age shall be enrolled in and attending the least restrictive available option of either a school program approved by the Department of Education or an alternative educational program approved by the local school board within three school days of admission to the facility.
-Children of residents residing in the facility shall attend school off site. - 7.
-The provider shall ensure residents have access to vocational training, GED programs, and other alternative educational programming, if appropriate. - 8.
-Whether educational services are provided on or off-site, the provider shall coordinate residents' and children's participation in school-related extra curricular activities, including any related fees or costs for necessary equipment. - 9.
-Whether educational services are provided on or off-site, the provider shall notify the resident's or child's legal guardian(s) and, where applicable, the resident's surrogate parent, verbally and in writing within 24 hours of any truancy, expulsion, suspension, or informal removal from school.
-Notification shall be documented in the resident's or child's record.
+- 4. If a resident or child of a resident is suspected of having a disability that would qualify him or her for special education services, the provider shall work with the legal guardian to ensure that a request for a special education evaluation is made and that the local education agency responds appropriately. - 5.
+The provider shall work with the legal guardian and, where applicable, surrogate parent, to identify any deficiencies or problems with a resident's or child of a resident's IEP or individualized accommodations plan (IAP), and to ensure that the resident's or child of a resident's IEP or IAP is being implemented by the local education agency. - off-site, all residents and children of residents of school age shall be enrolled in and attending the least restrictive available option of either a school program approved by the Department of Education or an alternative educational program approved by the local school board within three school days of admission to the facility.
+Children of residents residing in the facility shall attend school off site.

+- 7. The provider shall ensure residents have access to vocational training, GED programs, and other alternative educational programming, if appropriate. - 8.
+Whether educational services are provided on or off-site, the provider shall coordinate residents' participation in school-related extra-curricular activities, including any related fees or costs for necessary equipment. - 9.
+The provider shall coordinate children of residents' participation in school-related extracurricular activities, including any related fees or costs for necessary equipment. - 910.
+Whether educational services are provided on or off-site, the provider shall notify the resident's legal guardian(s) and, where applicable, the resident's surrogate parent, verbally and in writing within 24 hours of any truancy, expulsion, suspension, or informal removal from school.